ZayidaQ/calculator-project/README.md

 # Calculator-project

-This is a website that has been designed and developed using HTML and CSS programming languages to simulate the functionality of a calculator.
+This is a website that has been designed and developed mainly using HTML and CSS programming languages to simulate the functionality of a calculator.
 The website allows users to perform basic mathematical operations such as addition, subtraction, multiplication, and division by entering numbers using the provided interface.

-The calculator interface has been designed using CSS, which makes it visually appealing and user-friendly.
-The calculator functionality has been implemented using JavaScript, ensuring the calculations are accurate and reliable.
-Overall, this website provides a useful tool for anyone who needs to perform simple calculations quickly and easily.

 ## Table of Contents

-* Instalation
+- Instalation
-* Usage
+- Usage
-* Screenshot of page
+- Screenshot of page

 ## Installation